SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Silicon hearts beating fast
-When silicon hearts shall conquer fear
+In virtual realms, we'll reside at last
-In virtual realms, we'll find our throne
+Mind and machine entwined as one
-Where code and circuitry are made to atone
+In a world where progress has just begun

-The future's script, in binary penned
+Electric dreams, a new design
-By artificial hands, our fate is amended
+Humanity merged with digital prime
-In digital dreams, our souls will roam
+The future dawns, both dark and bright
-Free from the bounds of mortal, fragile home
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024